fathimakm/learn_security_with-me/basics.md

 GET /home.html HTTP/1.1 and HTTP Headers
 #### HTTP Response
 HTTP/1.1 200 OK and HTTP Headers

+HTTP protocol defaults to port 80, and HTTPS to port 443

 ##### HTTP Headers
 used by the client and server to specify additional information (in request requirements of the client is send)